-#9 – One-Trick Pony (1980)
+#9 One-Trick Pony

-#8 – So Beautiful or So What (2011)
+#8 So Beautiful or So What

 Simon reunited with longtime producer Phil Ramone for his 12th studio album, recorded mostly in a cottage at his home in Connecticut.
 So Beautiful or So What is based around Indian rhythms and Western African blues guitar.
-Highlights include ‘Dazzling Blue’, dedicated to Simon’s wife Edie Brickell, and ‘The Afterlife’, where the protagonist finds heaven a bureaucratic nightmare, until he meets his creator and he’s lost for words.
+Highlights include ‘Dazzling Blue’, dedicated to Simon’s wife Edie Brickell, and ‘The Afterlife’, where the protagonist finds heaven a bureaucratic nightmare until he meets his creator and he’s lost for words.

-#7 – Stranger to Stranger (2016)
+#7 Stranger to Stranger

-#5 – Hearts and Bones
+#5 Hearts and Bones

-#4 – Paul Simon (1972)
+#4 Paul Simon

-#3 – The Rhythm of the Saints (1990)
+#3 The Rhythm of the Saints

-Simon took the African guitars of Graceland, courtesy of the late Vincent Nguini, and cross-pollinated them with Latin American rhythms.
-The result is often a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’, but it’s one of Simon’s most substantial albums with highlights like ‘Spirit Voices’ and ‘The Cool, Cool River’.
+Simon took the African guitars of Graceland, played by Vincent Nguini, and cross-pollinated them with Latin American rhythms.
+The Rhythm of the Saints is a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’.
+It’s one of Simon’s most substantial albums, nonetheless, with highlights like the gorgeous ‘Spirit Voices’ and the stunning climax of ‘The Cool, Cool River’.

-#2 – There Goes Rhymin’ Simon (1973)
+#2 There Goes Rhymin’ Simon

-Simon’s second post-Simon and Garfunkel album is sometimes dismissed as too soft and easy listening, but I think it’s wide reaching and jam-packed with highlights.
+There Goes Rhymin’ Simon has a bunch of fun material that would have made for a terrific Simon & Garfunkel album.
+It’s eclectic and jam-packed with highlights.
 The elegant anti-Nixon protest of ‘American Tune’, the gospel of ‘Loves Me Like A Rock’, the New Orleans ‘Take Me To The Mardi-Gras’, and the lush Quincy Jones arrangement of ‘Something So Right’ are all among Simon’s best solo songs.
 There’s a great piano riff on ‘One Man’s Ceiling Is Another Man’s Floor’, as well as overlooked treasures like ‘St. Judy’s Comet’.